Precious Bane: Adaptations

+A planned film adaptation by the Rank Organisation in 1947, to be directed by Robert Siodmak and featuring Ann Todd and David Farrar, was abandoned when the star Robert Donat withdrew from the production.
 In 1957 the book was made into a six-part BBC television drama series starring Patrick Troughton and Daphne Slater.
+In March 1957 Earl St John of Rank said his company might make a film of the novel starring Virginia McKenna but none was made.

 Under its French title Sarn, it was produced as a television play by French Television ORTF in 1968, with Dominique Labourier as Prue, Josep Maria Flotats as Gedeon and Pierre Vaneck as Kester; the director was Claude Santelli.
-In 1989 it was again adapted for British television by the BBC, directed by Christopher Menaul and starring Clive Owen and Janet McTeer.
+In 1989 it was again adapted for British television by the BBC, directed by Christopher Menaul and starring John Bowe, Clive Owen and Janet McTeer.